mturilin/easyapi/README.md

     GET /api/company/?@country__name__icontains=Germany

-Note: to discern filter criterias from other query string params they start with @ sign.
+Note: to discern filter criteria from other query string params they start with @ sign.

 ###Expose model’s foreign keys as Hypermedia links